Spouse Refuses Divorce Mediation: What to Do, How to Get Them to Table

 “My husband refuses to come to divorce mediation.
 How do I get him to agree to mediation?”

-The reason divorces are unreasonably expensive and long (many a divorce client have complained that their divorces lasted longer than their marriages), is because it takes TWO to tangle.
+Divorces are unreasonably long and expensive for many reasons, but the number one reason is that it takes TWO to tangle.
 It doesn’t matter if you are the reasonable one.
 It only takes ONE to drag it out.
 So what to do?
 HOW do you get them to come to the table?

 If this is the case, you need to explore marriage counseling, and working on the marriage first.
 Perhaps you have not worked HARD enough on the marriage.
 You said a vow years ago, and you have an obligation to him/her.
 Before you unilaterally end your marriage, you need to give your spouse the benefit of working it out.

-3. Educate them.
 Most people don’t know what divorce mediation is.
 Most people refuse what they don’t know.
 They equate it with counseling.
 Some equate it with feel-good goofiness.
 Well, they’re wrong.
-Divorce mediation is neither.
+Divorce mediation is neither; divorce mediation is for grown-ups.
 Every mediator is different.
 Sure, sometimes venting is appropriate in mediation.
 But mediation is not meant for you to decide whether or not you will stay or go.
 Mediation is designed to help you achieve the details of your separation, to finalize your divorce.

 Gently educate them.
 By gently, I mean emailing them articles like this one.
 Or ones which detail the process.
 Explain that especially in family law, the traditional adversary system doesn’t work, because you two are not enemies.
 There is no such thing as WINNING in your divorce.